AlexWaygood/cpython/Doc/howto/regex.rst

 The syntax for a named group is one of the Python-specific extensions:
 ``(?P<name>...)``.  *name* is, obviously, the name of the group.
 Named groups behave exactly like capturing groups, and additionally associate a name with a group.
-The :ref:`match object <match-objects>` methods that deal with capturing groups all accept either integers that refer to the group by number or strings that contain the desired group's name.
+The :class:`~re.Match` methods that deal with capturing groups all accept either integers that refer to the group by number or strings that contain the desired group's name.
 Named groups are still given numbers, so you can retrieve information about a group in two ways::